Case Studies

 Here’s how these apps met their end:

 • Everpix: An example of being "overbuilt"—the team spent too many resources aiming for technical perfection while neglecting a sustainable business model.
+This illustrates the importance of balancing product development with business strategy.

 • Google Wave: Sank due to extreme complexity and a lack of clear promotion, proving that if a user can't understand your app in seconds, it's already dead.
+Simplicity and clear value proposition are paramount.

 There are tons of other lessons to learn from these killed apps.
 In our experience, the most resilient products in 2026 are those that treat retention as a product feature rather than a marketing goal.
 If you would like to see more content like this, let us know!